 Even if their loved ones’ behavior doesn’t change, they can still work their recovery program and improve themselves.

 For loved ones, taking responsibility often means doing less for the addict – a lot less.
 No more managing, mothering, manipulating, or martyrdom.

 There are recovery programs for loved ones of addicts for a reason.
-Joining a therapy group at a rehabilitation center, seeking individual therapy, and attending 12-step meetings such as Al-Anon or Nar-Anon are great ways to stop focusing on the addict and become aware of their self-destructive behavior.
+Joining a therapy group at a rehabilitation center, seeking individual therapy, and attending 12-step meetings such as Al-Anon are great ways to stop focusing on the addict and become aware of their self-destructive behavior.

 It is typical for loved ones of addicts to let their own needs fall to the bottom of the to-do list and, when left at the bottom long enough, can adversely affect basic self-care, long-term health, career, dependents, and more.

 Loved ones have a choice to continue with their own lives and take care of themselves, regardless of whether or not the addict is in recovery or what they are or are not doing.